 - To maintain the crispness of the fried shrimp, I prefer to drizzle it lightly with sauce and serve the remainder on the side for those who may like to add more.

-- Should you choose to toss the shrimp with sauce, only do so just before eating then, immediately serve.
+- Should you choose to toss the cooked shrimp with sauce, only do so just before eating then immediately serve.

-- The sauce may be made in advance and chilled until using.
+- The sauce can be made in advance and chilled in the refrigerator until using.
+This can be done up to two days in advance.

 You may think of shrimp as a summer dish but it clearly has a place on the dinner table year-round.
 Whether you like it fried, stewed, grilled or poached I have several other shrimp recipes you may like to try.